 Additional security measures put in place by Zoom

 Zoom is a HIPAA-compliant video conferencing platform, but it takes things a step further and incorporates additional security measures into the service, ensuring that PHI stays private.
-There are two different user authentication requirements, as well as access control measures, which regulate who or what can view or use resources on the platform.
+There are two different user authentication requirements.
+Zoom also offers access control so that providers can limit access to the platform.

-To secure all communications, Zoom also uses end-to-end encryption so only the sender and recipient of an electronic message can read what’s in that message.
-Encryption is also enabled for all text messages and chats.
+The end-to-end encryption used by Zoom means that all messages are scrambled in transit and only viewable by the sender or recipient.
+This encryption extends to text messages and chats.
 All parties have to initiate a cryptographic key exchange in order to make offline messages available, meaning both parties have the same key to encrypt or decrypt the data.

 The use of telemedicine and virtual visits is only going to increase — even after the COVID-19 pandemic.
 Some are predicting that more than 91 percent of medical practitioners will offer telehealth services by the end of 2020.